Attachment Theory In Everyday Practice

-How to use attachment theory to enhance service design, build relationships and transform the functioning of those we support.
+Enhance service design, build relationships and transform the functioning of those we support

 This course is a must for all in the support and care professions!
 Attachment theory is one of the most important theories of human nature.
 This course will explore why attachment theory is so important, how it develops and what happens when the attachment process is derailed.
 It will explore the neurobiology of attachment; how to spot secure and insecure attachment styles; how an understanding of attachment theory can inform our contact with colleagues and service users and be used to design services including Psychologically-informed and Trauma-informed services.